This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 This past year to celebrate our 10 year anniversary, I was struggling with really cool ideas.
 I was feeling like the awful wife.
 What could I do to celebrate such a wonderful occasion?

 So, I created a personalized playlist of all our wedding songs.
-When my hubby got home, they were playing in the background (which if you know me is totally common).
+When my hubby got home, music was playing in the background (which if you know me is totally common).
 Then, he realized that this was a special playlist just for us.
 To top it off, I picked up an ice cream cake from where we got our wedding cakes.
 Yes, you read that right – we celebrated with ice cream!

 Favorite Recipes Book